When was this introduced?

 What is its aim?

-This scheme is being delivered by the British Business Bank in order to support SMEs in accessing bank lending and overdraft facilities, during this difficult time.
+The Coronavirus Business Interruption Loan Scheme is being delivered by the British Business Bank in order to support SMEs in accessing bank lending and overdraft facilities, during this difficult time.

 The features of CBILS: